Pular para o conteúdo principal

 LinkedIn Ads

-In addition to the sponsored post formats (Sponsored Content) and sponsored InMails (Sponsored InMail) mentioned in the previous topic, it is possible to create ads from scratch, with a wide variety of formats and media and the name is LinkedIn Ads.
+In addition to the sponsored post formats (Sponsored Content) and sponsored InMails (Sponsored InMail) mentioned in the previous topic, it is also possible to create ads from scratch, with a wide variety of formats and media.
+The name is LinkedIn Ads.

 In addition to the company page, you will need to create a LinkedIn Business Ad Account for free, just like you do with Facebook Business.